-Stephanie Lovett-Bowman is a litigator and counselor who specializes in helping school districts and other public employers resolve disputes and implement best practices to proactively avoid risk and conflict.
-Her goal is always to help schools maximize their time and resources to allow them to focus on what they do best, educating students.
+Stephanie Lovett-Bowman is a litigator and counselor.
+She specializes in helping school districts and other educational institutions resolve disputes and implement best practices to proactively avoid risk and conflict.
+Her goal is to help schools maximize their time and resources so they can focus on what they do best, educating students.

-As a former investigative attorney for the U.S. Department of Education’s Office for Civil Rights (OCR), Stephanie has unique insight in advising educational institutions regarding their responses to OCR and other governmental agency investigations.
+As a former investigative attorney for the U.S. Department of Education’s Office for Civil Rights (OCR), Stephanie has unique insight to advise educational institutions with responding to OCR and other governmental agency investigations.
 Her investigative work at OCR also provides her significant experience in conducting internal investigations for schools and other organizations.

 Prior to becoming an attorney, Stephanie worked as a journalist for a Philadelphia newspaper.